sst/guide/_chapters/connect-to-api-gateway-with-iam-auth.md

 2. With the user token get temporary IAM credentials from our Identity Pool.
 3. Use the IAM credentials to sign our API request with [Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).

-In our React app we do step 1 once the user logs in and we store the `userToken` in our App component state.
-So let's do step 2; use the `userToken` to generate temporary IAM credentials.
+In our React app we do step 1 by calling the `authUser` method when the App component loads.
+So let's do step 2 and use the `userToken` to generate temporary IAM credentials.

 ### Generate Temporary IAM Credentials